-For Western Grid Group Amanda covers the Southwest and participates in SWATSouthwest Area Transmission (Subregional Planning Group for AZ-NM, southern portions of Nevada, Utah and Colorado) and its subgroups that deal with renewable energy transmission planning; such as the Renewable Transmission Task Force.
-She was the co-chair of the Arizona Renewable Resource and Transmission Identification (ARRTIS) subcommittee and served as co-chair of WGAWestern Governors’ Association www.westgov.org’s Zone Identification and Technical Analysis Subcommittee for the Western Renewable Energy Zone initiative.
+For Western Grid Group Amanda covers the Southwest and participates in SWAT and its subgroups that deal with renewable energy transmission planning; such as the Renewable Transmission Task Force.
+She was the co-chair of the Arizona Renewable Resource and Transmission Identification (ARRTIS) subcommittee and served as co-chair of WGA’s Zone Identification and Technical Analysis Subcommittee for the Western Renewable Energy Zone initiative.
 Amanda is a seasoned communicator who strives to identify and implement collaborative solutions to develop the West’s vast renewable energy resources and the transmission to bring these resources to market.

 He served for seven years from 1984 to 1991 as Chairman and Commissioner of the Colorado Public Utilities Commission.
-He serves on corporate and foundation boards of directors and boards of advisors.
-He completed terms as an appointed member of panels charged to make recommendations on electric industry restructuring and transmission needs to the Colorado General Assembly, and as President and Commissioner of the Denver Board of Water Commissioners, the water utility for Denver and surrounding suburban areas.
+He has served on corporate and foundation boards of directors and boards of advisors.
+He completed terms as an appointed member of panels charged to make recommendations on electric industry restructuring, renewable energy resources, and transmission needs to the Colorado General Assembly, and as President and Commissioner of the Denver Board of Water Commissioners, the water utility for Denver and surrounding suburban areas.

-Dave Olsen serves as one of the Directors of Western Grid Group and leads its policy development work with utilities, energy decision-makers and advocates.
+Dave Olsen is a former Director at Western Grid Group.
 He is the former President/CEO of Patagonia, Inc., a leader in corporate sustainability initiatives and one of the first corporations to get its electricity from renewable energy.

 Until 2010, he led California’s Renewable Energy Transmission Initiative and organized collaborative planning for resource and transmission development across the western US.
 Earlier, he led development of wind, solar, hydro and geothermal power projects in more than 20 countries, as President of Clipper Windpower Development Company, President of Peak Power Corporation, President/CEO of Northern Power Systems, and Vice President of Magma Power Company.